-When set to INPUT, the channel meters display the signal peak input levels for analog channels 1-16 at the input to the A/D converters.
-Avoid digital clipping at the channel's A/D converter by reducing the output level of the device connected to the channel's input.
+When set to INPUT, the channel meters display the signal peak input levels for analog channels 1-6 at the input to the A/D converters.

+Avoid digital clipping at the channel's A/D converter by reducing the output level of the device connected to the channel's input, and/or in the case of channels 1 and 2, by reducing the preamp gain and/or engaging the Pad (#9) and readjusting gain as needed.